10.8.17

 Mustard lettuce sprouted easily even in pebble rock from last years plants that I let go to seed.

-Mustard lettuce sprouted easily in pebble rock that surrounds the garden plots.
+Mustard lettuce sprouted easily in the pebble rock that surrounds the garden plots.

-Last year I planted some mustard leaf seeds in the garden plots to which we ate them and let a few plants go to seed.
-This year I had mustard lettuce all over the pebble walkway but they were easily pulled out and eaten daily.
+Last year, I planted some mustard leaf seeds in the garden plots, from which we ate them, and let a few plants go to seed.
+This year, I had mustard lettuce all over the pebble walkway, but they were easily pulled out and eaten daily.
 I loved the abundance and shared it with visiting friends to take home.
 I do not mind them spreading out and love their gorgeous red leaves and tiny yellow flowers that tower over all the other plants.

 Mustard lettuce gone to yellow flowers in garden.

-Towering over all the plants is the rogue mustard lettuce turned to yellow flowers.
+Towering over all the plants is the rogue mustard lettuce, now transformed into yellow flowers.

-Next spring 2018 I will have LOTS of mustard lettuce to eat and suspect some of it will be a part of our front landscape coming up before the ox-eye daisies that will be blooming a little later so they will get a chance to grow their red leaves and then come to flower along the side of ox-eyed daisies.
+Next spring, 2018, I will have LOTS of mustard lettuce to eat, and suspect some of it will be a part of our front landscape coming up before the ox-eye daisies that will be blooming a little later, so they will get a chance to grow their red leaves and then come to flower along the side of ox-eyed daisies.
 I will never have to plant another pack of mustard lettuce seeds!
-This might be a normal gardener's nightmare but to me, it is self-sustaining, and can eat it so I like that!
+This might be a normal gardener's nightmare, but to me, it is self-sustaining, and I can eat it, so I like that!

 Egyptian Walking Onions

 I received my first couple of Walking Egyptian onion bulbs from a neighbor moving away.
-I enjoyed watching them grow and found they were decorative too and added character to my garden landscapes and in mixed flowering pots.
+I enjoyed watching them grow and found that they were decorative too, adding character to my garden landscapes and mixed flowering pots.

-Over the years I have given away many bulbs of the hardy onion to share with others in their gardens.
-They seem to grow even under the snow so will be one of the first green plants to raise themselves into a new season.
+Over the years, I have given away many bulbs of the hardy onion to share with others in their gardens.
+They seem to grow even under the snow, so they will be among the first green plants to emerge in a new season.

-My sister has pickled the topper bulbs just like pickling any vegetable they add variety to our daily food.
-My favorite way to eat them is to pull the whole onion out of the dirt, slice longways keeping the tall green part attached to the bulb, rub in olive oil and add a sprinkling of sea salt.
-I roast them draped long on a cookie sheet till the green stems crisp and the onion bulb carmelizes.
-Fabulous sweet onion flavors and can use the green stems like a store-bought green onion for salads.
+My sister has pickled the topper bulbs just like pickling any vegetable, they add variety to our daily food.
+My favorite way to eat them is to pull the whole onion out of the dirt, slice it longways, keeping the tall green part attached to the bulb, rub it in olive oil, and add a sprinkling of sea salt.
+I roast them draped long on a cookie sheet till the green stems crisp and the onion bulb caramelizes.
+Fabulous sweet onion flavors, and can use the green stems like a store-bought green onion for salads.

 Walking Egyptian Onions